wp-plugins/twitter-image-host/readme.txt

  * Initial release

 == Upgrade Notice ==

+= 0.5 =
+This is a major release that introduces a widget and shortcode to display entries

 = 0.4.4 =
 This update fixes the HTML image submission form for WP installations within a sub-directory